The Influence of Pop Art in Hyperrealism

 The Pop Art movement adopted commercial methods like silk screening and the reproduction of existing works, downplaying the artist’s hand and subverting the idea of originality.
 In extreme contrast to Abstract Expressionism, the intense and highly expressive movement that had dominated the post-war art scene, Pop artists were emotionally detached and injected irony and wit into their paintings.

-Photorealism evolved from the Pop Art movement in the late 1960s – like pop artists, photorealists were inspired by everyday objects, scenes of commercial life and modern-day consumerism.
+Photorealism evolved from the Pop Art movement in the late 1960s – like Pop Artists, Photorealists were inspired by everyday objects, scenes of commercial life and modern-day consumerism.
 Photorealism sought to convey real life with minute finesse.
 Artists like Chuck Close or Duane Hanson began to paint pictures using photography as a source, aiming to render a more evocative reality.

 Hyperrealism is often considered an advancement of Photorealism and came to prominence at the turn of the millennium.
 Where Photorealism aims to imitate a photograph with precise and sharp technique, Hyperrealism, though photographic in essence, places a more complex focus on the subject depicted.
 This allows artists, unlike in Photorealism and Pop Art, to include expression and narrative in their works.